Zei33/acute-video/README.md

 The goal of acute video is to create a video player that is simple to implement and easy to use HTML5 video player that leverages the full potential of modern browsers.

 This project is still in development and much of the functionality has not yet been implemented.
+The font is imported into the css file from Google Fonts at the moment, this behaviour will be changed later.

+Icons are SVGs from [Font Awesome's Free Audio & Video library](https://fontawesome.com/icons?d=gallery&c=audio-video&m=free).

 ## How To Use
 Add [acute-video.js](https://github.com/Zei33/acute-video/blob/master/acute-video.js) and [acute-video.css](https://github.com/Zei33/acute-video/blob/master/acute-video.css) to the appropriate directories on your server.